-There are no user-serviceable or user-cleanable parts inside the PC housing.
+There are no user-serviceable or user-cleanable parts inside the All-In-One PC housing.

-- Before cleaning, always pull the mains cable and all connection cables.
+- Before cleaning, always disconnect the mains cable and all connection cables.
 Clean the All-In-One PC with a damp, lint-free cloth. - Dust can clog the air vents, leading to overheating and malfunctioning.
 Check at regular intervals (about every 3 months) that all air vents permit sufficient air circulation.
-Use a Hoover to keep the air vents clear of dust.
+Use a vacuum cleaner to keep the air vents clear of dust.
 If your device regularly sucks in a great deal of dust, we also recommend that the interior of the All-In-One PC housing be cleaned by a professional. - Do not use solvents, caustic or volatile cleansers. - Before cleaning, always remove the power plug and all connecting cables.
-Clean the PC with a damp, lint-free cloth.
+Clean the All-In-One PC with a damp, lint-free cloth.
 Do not use any solvents, corrosive or gaseous cleaning agents.
-Do not use CD-ROM cleaning disks or similar products that clean the lens of the laser to clean your CD- /DVD-drive.
+Do not use CD-ROM cleaning discs or similar products that clean the lens of the laser to clean your CD- /DVD-drive.

-Upgrades and Repairs
+Repairs